eduvpn/documentation/README.md

 2. the `vpn-user-portal` (PORTAL) machine handling the user interaction.
 It MUST have access to the `vpn-cert-service` and have a password to use the API
+3. the `vpn-manage-portal` (MANAGE) machine handling the admin operations.
+It MUST have access to the `vpn-cert-service` (to revoke) and the VPN machine to terminate active connections.
+It MUST also have access to `vpn-portal-portal` to retrieve all active configurations (per user) and disable user login to the portal;
-3. the OpenVPN (VPN) machine handling the VPN connections.
+4. the OpenVPN (VPN) machine handling the VPN connections.
 It does not need to have a connection to `vpn-user-portal` machine, and only needs read access to the `ca.crl` URL on the `vpn-cert-service` machine.
 It does not need a password to access the API